open-mmlab/mmyolo/README.md

 ## Introduction

-MMYOLO is an open source toolbox for YOLO series algorithms based on PyTorch.
+MMYOLO is an open source toolbox for YOLO series algorithms based on PyTorch and [MMDetection](https://github.com/open-mmlab/mmdetection).
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The master branch works with **PyTorch 1.6+**.